gauge-sh/tach/README.md

 [Docs](https://never-over.github.io/modguard/)

 ### What is modguard?
-Modguard allows you to define boundaries and control dependencies between your Python modules.
-Each module can also define its public interface.
+Modguard allows you to define boundaries and control dependencies between your Python packages.
+Each package can also define its public interface.

-This enforces an architecture of decoupled modules, and avoids modules becoming tightly intertwined.
+This enforces a decoupled, modular architecture, and prevents tight coupling.
-If a module tries to import from another module that is not listed as a dependency, modguard will throw an exception.
+If a package tries to import from another package that is not listed as a dependency, modguard will throw an exception.
-If a module tries to import from another module and does not use its public interface, with `strict: true` set modguard will throw an exception.
+If a package tries to import from another package and does not use its public interface, with `strict: true` set modguard will throw an exception.

 Modguard is incredibly lightweight, and has no impact on your runtime.
 Instead, its checks are performed as a lint check through the CLI.